lifeclips/blog/_posts/2021-09-02-Poem-João-Cabral-de-Melo-Neto.md

 I always expect from me.

-I´ll go on indefinitely gazing
+I'll go on indefinitely gazing

 at the portrait of me, dead.